2025 Scooter Cannonball

 Fuel Cell

 The Benelli has a 1.9 gallon tank and gets about 100 mpg in light riding, but maybe ~70mpg at WOT.
 Safe range is perhaps 120 miles per tank.
-Adding another gallon expands that to almost 200 miles.
+Adding 2 gallons gallon expands that to ~270 miles.
 That's enough to decrease fuel stops to just 2 per day (plus one after arrival) and gives a LOT more flexibility with fuel planning.
+The Yamaha has a 2.0 gallon tank.

 Seat